Curvature Measures of Pseudo-Riemannian Manifolds: Introduction

 \subsection{Overview of the main results}

 By a pseudo-Riemannian manifold we understand a pair $(M,g)$, where $M$ is a smooth manifold and $g\in\Gamma^\infty(M, \Sym^2T^*M)$ a field of quadratic forms which is everywhere non-degenerate.
 We will often write $M^{p,q}$ to denote a pseudo-Riemannian manifold of signature $(p,q)$.
-The Lipschitz-Killing curvatures of a pseudo-Riemannian manifold are easily defined by analogy with the Riemannian case, but the extension to submanifolds presents fundamental difficulties.
+The Lipschitz-Killing curvatures of a pseudo-Riemannian manifold are defined as in the Riemannian case, but the extension to submanifolds presents fundamental difficulties.

 To date, only flat pseudo-Riemannian space has been considered from this perspective, where a Hadwiger-type classification and some Crofton-type formulas have been obtained \cite{alesker_faifman, bernig_faifman_opq, faifman_crofton}.